 Yes.
 You may decide to transport your camper to camp on your own or pick them up.
 The camp is located about four miles down Snug Harbor Road on the south side of Kenai Lake, driving directions can be found here.
 If you plan to drop off or pick up your child yourself, please indicate that on your registration form.

 It is not uncommon for campers to experience homesickness.
-Our staff work very hard to assure that campers remain busy and have a great time, but parents can help prevent homesickness before children come to camp.
+Our staff work very hard to assure that campers remain busy and have a great time, but caregivers can help prevent homesickness before children come to camp.

 1) Spend time talking about how much fun camp will be—talk about activities, songs, projects—and that they can tell you all about it when they get home.
 Try not to say things like “I will miss you so much.” or spend a lot of time talking about all the things they will miss while they are gone.
 We want campers to anticipate the fun, not what they might be missing.